JuliaDataScience/JuliaDataScience/contents/load_save.md

 "; process=without_caption_label)
 ```

-and read it from a file after writing it
+and read it from a file after writing it:

 ```jl
 @sc write_grades_csv()